 However, this more fine-grained approach is more challenging to implement.
-Let's say to utilize full parallelism, L1 are mapped to row#1, and L2 is mapped to row#2.
-It works well when we GC data in L2, we can use a copyback mechanism where data in L1 and L2 does not leave the chip, hence we won't have any contention.
-But these days GC copyback is not enabled, because during GC the SSD piggyback ECC checking to check that data is valid.
+Let us say that to utilize full parallelism, L1 are mapped to row#1 and L2 is mapped to row#2.
+It works well when we GC data in L2, and we can use a copyback mechanism where data in L1 and L2 does not leave the chip, hence we will not have any contention.
+But these days, GC copyback is not enabled, as during GC, the SSD piggyback ECC checking to check that data is valid.
 In this case, the controller must read the data via the channel to the DRAM, hence the channel will be busy and content with the user I/Os.
 We leave further exploration as future work.